Service Opportunities at All Saints

 This ongoing effort asks the congregation to pick up an "extra" of one of their favorite items on each shopping trip to help our neighbors at the LSS pantries.
 Personal care items are always especially needed, as the pantry cannot buy them at a discount and they are not eligible purchases for those using government food assistance programs.

 Lutheran Social Services (LSS) focuses their efforts on food, shelter, safety and healing for those in need in 27 Ohio counties.
 In 12 Ohio counties LSS provides food pantries, mobile food pantries and produce distributions to move their clients’ focus away from their basic needs.

-The Champion Food Pantry is asking for volunteers (yes, even during COVID-19).
+The Champion Food Pantry is asking for volunteers.
 Volunteers will be prepackaging produce for clients to pick up.
 There will be no contact with clients.
 To sign up click here and access the volunteer hub.

 We are still looking for masks, gowns, gloves, and hand sanitizer.
 Hand sanitizer is especially critical at our shelter sites, food pantries, senior healthcare and living facilities, and our Health Center at Faith Mission.
 You can view other needed items on our wish lists (scroll down to see the tabs on the page).
 Please deliver the items directly to our program locations.

 Click here for details and the shopping list.